GiovaniBoff/GiovaniBoff/README.md

 ### Hi, I'm Giovani! 👋

 - 📚 I'm graduated in internet systems at the at the **Instituto Federal do Rio Grande do Sul**
-- 👨🏽‍💻 Backend Developer, sometimes Frontend too.
+- 👨🏽‍💻 Backend Developer.
-- 💻 Mid level developer
+- 💻 Mid level developer in Kabum!
 - ☕ Java ❤️ JavaScript

 <div style="display: inline_block">